-- The aim of this subject is to provide a basic understanding of corporate finance including knowledge of the instruments used by companies to raise finance and manage financial risk. - To provide the ability to interpret the accounts and financial statements of companies and financial institutions.
+The aim of this subject is to

+- Provide a basic understanding of corporate finance including knowledge of the instruments used by companies to raise finance and manage financial risk. - Provide the ability to interpret the accounts and financial statements of companies and financial institutions.